What is Live Streaming Technology and How Does it Work?

 What is a Content Delivery Network (CDN)?

-A content delivery network (CDN) is a series of servers strategically placed around a geographic region that delivers content to viewers who are physically distant from the location where the video originates.
+A content delivery network (CDN) is a network of servers strategically placed around a geographic region.
+Their purpose is to deliver content to viewers who are physically distant from the streaming location, minimizing delay and load times.
+A high-quality live-streaming CDN can revolutionize and streamline the entire process.

 Important Live Streaming Protocols